nmbrone/rmq/README.md

 ## RMQ.Connection

-A `GenServer` which opens and holds a connection to RabbitMQ broker.
+A `GenServer` which provides a robust connection to the RabbitMQ server.

 #### Usage